teusink/Home-Security-by-Pi/3-Hardening.md

       ```

 ### fail2ban
-- Now install fail2ban to add some security to SSH and OpenVPN.
+- Now install fail2ban to add some security to SSH and OpenVPN by blocking brute-force password guesses.

    - Install it with: `sudo apt-get install fail2ban`
    - Create the jail.local file: `sudo nano /etc/fail2ban/jail.local` and add the lines below